OutsourcedGuru/Robo/README.md

 > [Robo 3D](https://robo3d.com) is a company in San Diego which makes 3D printers for the consumer market.
 This app is designed for their printers, specifically the C2 and R2 models.

+> [OctoPrint](https://octoprint.org) is the underlying programming interface which is being exercised here under the hood of the printer.
+It's the product of the talented Gina Häußge.

 ![c2-r2-header](https://user-images.githubusercontent.com/15971213/32683766-b7311db8-c632-11e7-9f81-8d5e35315461.jpg)

 ## Overview